Seattle Storm vs. New York Liberty: Betting Trends, Record ATS, Home/Road Splits

 Storm Moneyline and ATS Records

-- This season, the Storm have been the underdog 12 times and won three, or 25%, of those games.
+- The Storm have entered the game as underdogs 14 times this season and won three, or 21.4%, of those games.

-- The Storm have not won as an underdog of +290 or more on the moneyline this season in four such games.
+- The Storm have not entered a game this season as a bigger underdog on the moneyline than the +1100 odds on them winning this game.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.